Professor, The Karches Center for Oncology Research, The Feinstein Institute for Medical Research

 Co-Director, Brain Tumor Biotech Center, The Feinstein Institute for Medical Research

 Director, Light Microscopy Facility, The Feinstein Institute for Medical Research

 Professor, Molecular Medicine & Neurosurgery, Hofstra Northwell School of Medicine

 Dr. Symons obtained a PhD in biophysics in 1980 from the Brussels Free University, Belgium.
 After postdoctoral training at the Weizmann Institute, Israel, and the University of California at San Francisco, he started his independent career at Onyx Pharmaceuticals, a startup biotech company in the Bay Area, where he discovered the roles of the Rho family GTPases Rac1, Cdc42 and RhoA in cancer development.

 Significant progress has been made in the treatment of medulloblastoma patients over the past several decades.
 Unfortunately however, current therapies, in particular radiotherapy, have significant long-term side-effects in children.
 Therefore, there is a great need for new therapeutic strategies.
-Radio-sensitization, the combination of radiotherapy with rationally designed drugs that target proteins that promote radioresistance, can achieve therapeutic benefit with lower doses of radiation.
+Radio-sensitization, the combination of radiotherapy with rationally designed drugs that target proteins that promote radio-resistance, can achieve therapeutic benefit with lower doses of radiation.
 This approach is expected to diminish the side-effects of radiotherapy and to enhance the quality of life of the patient.
-To search for medulloblastoma radioresistance genes, Dr. Symons currently is using a powerful screening method (RNA interference).
+Dr. Ruggieri in the group has identified several medulloblastoma radio-resistance genes using RNA interference.

 Manager Light Microscopy Facility

 Hofstra Graduate Student